Best Call Center Scheduling Software in 2026

 Verint - the enterprise WFM standard

 Verint Workforce Management is the platform most large contact centers benchmark everything else against.
 It competes directly with NICE for centers above 500 agents, and the two trade wins on roughly the same ground: multi-skill forecasting, multi-site scheduling, long-range capacity planning, and compliance handling across jurisdictions with different labor laws.
 Where NICE leans on the breadth of its CXone suite, Verint's strength is the depth of its forecasting engine and its long track record in workforce optimization (WFO), which bundles WFM with quality monitoring, speech analytics, and performance management.
+Private equity firm Thoma Bravo completed a $2 billion acquisition of Verint in November 2025 and merged it with its existing portfolio company Calabrio, so Verint and Calabrio are now under common ownership rather than independent competitors.

 Ideal for centers of 500+ agents that need WFO depth - WFM plus quality and analytics from one vendor - and have the admin headcount to run it.
 If your only requirement is scheduling and you do not need the analytics stack, Verint is more platform than you will use, and a mid-market tool will get you there faster and cheaper.